andrew/ultimate-awesome/README.md

 - [awesome-starcraft2](https://github.com/Sulstice/awesome-starcraft2) - A repository for all starcraft 2 resources!.
 - [awesome-mcp-registry](https://github.com/sunnamed434/awesome-mcp-registry) - AI-curated, self-updating directory of MCP servers.
 Discovered from GitHub & the official registry, analyzed and ranked by AI weekly.
 - [awesome-loading-indicators](https://github.com/Tai-Zhou/awesome-loading-indicators) - Awesome list about loading indicators in different languages.
-- [awesome-static-sites](https://github.com/tcubed-group/awesome-static-sites) - 📚 A curated collection of the best static site generators organized by type and language.
 - [game-dev-news](https://github.com/teamgravitydev/game-dev-news) - Curated list of gaming forums and news sources to keep you updated on industry trends, discussions, and developments. .
 - [awesome_list_ai_bot_programming](https://github.com/tehruhn/awesome_list_ai_bot_programming) - Awesome curated list of everything to do with AI powered bot programming.
 - [awesome-tech-stack](https://github.com/tejachundru/awesome-tech-stack) - Collection Of Tech Stack and their tools and many more.